 A Guide to Cast Iron, Carbon Steel & Spun Iron Pans

-Cast iron, carbon steel, and spun iron pans are all iron pans.
+Cast iron, carbon steel, and spun iron pans are all made of iron.
 In fact, carbon steel has a higher iron content than cast iron and spun iron.
 Confusing?
 We know.
 That’s why we put together this guide.

-We’ll walk you through the differences between the three, detailing their relative advantages and disadvantages, so you can decide which material best suits your needs.
+We’ll walk you through the differences between these three styles of cookware, detailing their relative advantages and disadvantages, so you can decide which material best suits your needs.
 But first…

 Why Cast Iron, Carbon Steel or Spun Iron?